ncatlab/nlab-content/pages/5/4/6/1/1645/content.md

 The [[path integral]] for a [[quantum field theory]] with fermions can be decomposed into the integral over the [[fermionic field]]s follows by that over the [[bosonic field]]s.
 The former, a [[Berezin integral]] is typically well defined for a fixed configuration of the bosonic fields, but does not produce a well defined function on the space of all bosonic fields: but a _twisted function_ , a section of some line bundle called a [[determinant line bundle]] or, in $8k+2$ dimensions, its square root, the [[Pfaffian line bundle]].

-So to even start making sense of the remaining path integral over the bosonic degree of freedom, this Pfaffian line bundle has to be trivializale.
+So to even start making sense of the remaining path integral over the bosonic degree of freedom, this [[determinant line bundle]] or the corresponding [[Pfaffian line bundle]] has to be trivializale.
 Its non-trivializability is the _fermionic anomaly_ .

 #### Higher gauge-theoreric anomalies